homeresume

 }

-A new seeder is generated at the provided path with the following command.
-The filename of it is in the format <TIMESTAMP>-<SEEDER_NAME>.ts.
+A new seeder template is created at the provided path with the following command.
+The filename is in the format <TIMESTAMP>-<SEEDER_NAME>.ts.

 Here is the example for the seeder which inserts some data.
-A table data is removed when the seeder is reverted.
+Table data is removed when the seeder is reverted.

 // database/seeders/1669834539569-add-users.ts